Never-Gray-Software/Next-In/README.md

-Next-In Description
+# Next-In Description

-This spreadsheet lets users create and modify SES input files.
-After activation (see Getting Started), you can rename and save this spreadsheet anywhere on the same computer.
-You cannot rename the worksheets or add rows or add columns.
-You can add more worksheets and edits cells.

-Macros are extracted using Rubberduck.
+This spreadsheet can create, read, and write SES input files.
+The spreadsheet can also initiate SES simulations.
+The user cannot rename, add rows, or add columns to existing worksheets.
+Cells and formulas can be edited.
+You can add worksheets.
+The Excel Workbook, with Macro, is available at www.nevergray.biz/next-in.
+This site shares the source code contained in the Macros.

+# Macros
+The main VBA macro code are in the *.bas files listed below.
+Macros can be imported and exported using [Rubberduck](https://rubberduckvba.com/).

+- Clear_and_Add_Formulas.bas
+- Read_File.bas
+- unit_tests.bas
+- Write_Input_Files.bas

+# Licensing
 https://opensource.org/license/BSD-3-clause/

-Copyright 2024 Never Gray, Justin Edenbaum P.Eng.
+Copyright 2024 [Never Gray](https://www.nevergray.biz/next-in), Justin Edenbaum P.Eng.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: